Logiqx/gps-details/docs/devices/garmin/activities/2024-05-27-walking/README.md

 #### Stand Up Paddling

-The image below shows how speed (red) is heavily smoothed, but not as much as running or hiking.
-Positional data (green) exhibits the type of aliasing that is often observed in unfiltered speed data from 1 Hz devices (re: Nyquist).
+The image below shows how speed (red) is filtered / smoothed, but not as much as running or hiking.
+Positional data (green) exhibits the type of aliasing that is often observed in unfiltered speeds from 1 Hz devices (re: Nyquist).

 ![suping](img/3-suping.png)